 “Thank you,” I said.
 “I really appreciate it.”

-“People have to pull together in these weird times, don’t you think?”
+“People have to pull together in these strange times, don’t you think?”

 He pulled the pipe away from his mouth and froze in a way that raised my hackles, glancing at me sideways.